 FPS prize pools on the rise

-Meanwhile, Counter Strike: GO, has also seen a massive increase in prize money for major tournaments.
+Meanwhile, CS: GO, has also seen a massive increase in prize money for major tournaments.
 The extremely popular FPS game is among the most well-known titles in eSports besides Dota 2 and League of Legends.

 Even though the popularity of FPS games is more or less in line with MOBA games, the prize pools were lagging behind.
 Now, each major tournament should have a base prize pool of $1 million where the team that ends up first takes home $500,000.